 Research in mainland Europe shows that some ash trees show signs of tolerance of Chalara dieback of ash, although so far no individual trees have been found to be totally resistant.
 However, a few in each population consistently show low levels of infection, and these could be used to create a Chalara-tolerant breeding population for restocking infected areas in the future.

 This tolerance is heritable (i.e. it can be passed on between generations), and appears to be due to a suite of genes rather than a single gene.
-This is important, because the disease resistance is less likely to break down due to genetic change in Chalara if the observed disease resistance is based on a combination of several genes in ash.
+This is important, because the disease tolerance is less likely to break down due to genetic change in the H. fraxineus fungus if the observed tolerance is based on a combination of several genes in ash.
 It should therefore be possible to breed some degree of tolerance into ash populations, but it will take several years before this will provide planting stock for the market.

 Woodland owners in particular can help by: